ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In this section, we describe the certificate management functions that ACME
 enables:

-  * Account Key Registration
+  * Account Creation
   * Ordering a Certificate
-  * Account Key Authorization
+  * Identifier Authorization
   * Certificate Issuance
   * Certificate Revocation